-Surround yourself with history in your Edinburgh holiday letting
+Surround yourself with history in your Edinburgh holiday apartment

 With its magnificent castle, claimed as JK Rowling's inspiration for Hogwarts, winding stone walkways, multiple galleries, theatres, clubs and bars, you'll find enough to keep you occupied for a number of days.
-Finding a holiday apartment in the centre or outskirts of Edinburgh is also incredibly easy, and you'll find yourself only metres away from discovering yet another of the city's ancient secrets.
+Finding holiday accommodation in the centre or outskirts of Edinburgh is also incredibly easy, and you'll find yourself only metres away from discovering yet another of the city's ancient secrets.

 How to get to your Edinburgh holiday apartment